🫂Working with Different Working Styles

 Overview

 We live our mission and values everyday, and you should too as a community member.
 We are a community of learning and growing individuals working towards access to quality leadership development and teamwork development.
 Be conscious of how you are communicating with others.
-Do not make sexual comments to another community member.
-Do not make jokes towards anyone that may discuss their background or identity.
-Please report any violations of code of conduct through the processes we have in place.
-Read more in ourCode of Conduct and Anti-Harassment Policy.
+Keep your interactions with teammates professional.
+We take code of conduct seriously, and encourage community members to report any violations of code of conduct through the processes we have in place.
+You can learn more about this in Safe Space section of this guide.

 Being You and Respecting Others

 Tech Fleet team members come from all over the globe.
 They bring different lived experiences and perspectives.
 It is important that we recognize and respect everyone’s way of life.
 Every member of our community should feel a sense of belonging.
 Everyone should feel free to challenge decisions, speak out, and communicate their boundaries in their team environment.
 Using ‘they’ when a team member has not explicitly defined how they want to be identified is one example of building a healthy work environment.
-Likewise, you should feel comfortable communicating your personal preferences, whether it be name, gender identity, working boundaries, or anything else.
+Likewise, you should feel comfortable communicating your personal preferences, whether it be name, identity, working boundaries, or anything else.

 Everyone excels in different kinds of working environments.
 Some of us enjoy working collaboratively in a synchronous environment, discussing thoughts and ideas in real time.
 Some of us feel more productive doing the thinking on our own and sharing our thoughts in Slack or through a comment within a document.
 It is up to the collective team to discuss needs and desires, make compromises, and ultimately determine what a working environment looks for them.